joecoles36/bristol-ai-text-cwk/README.md

 ## Task
 Build a neural network to describe simple pictures of shape arrangements.
-Given an image of two shapes, the model predicts a sentence describing the scene (e.g. "a large blue sphere is above a small red cube").
+Given an image of two shapes, the model predicts a sentence describing the scene (e.g., "a large blue sphere is above a small red cube").

 ## Team
 | Person | Role |